 - Unreleased Trent Reznor Remix – This was on a Hollywood promo CD that got withdrawn and has a very different rhythm and arrangement.
 And it isn’t as good, especially because it takes out the guitar part that’s the central element of the song, so I’m not surprised it didn’t get a wider release.
 But it’s an interesting alternative for curiosity’s sake.

-- Backing Track Mix – This instrumental version is on the 2011 reissue of the album.
+A Backing Track Mix was included on the 2011 reissue of the album.
 As amazing as Freddie’s lead vocal always is, it’s also wonderful to hear the song without it, so you can focus more on the music itself.
 You can also sing along to the instrumental using their Karaoke Hits video.

 The individual elements can also be heard on the multitracks, which are divided up in a standard way:

 - Vocals – Freddie’s vocals are fantastically powerful, and as always it’s a joy to listen to them on their own.
 You get to hear his improvised ad-libs much more clearly as well.
 Some of the backing vocals are mixed in too, while others are on a separate Extras track.